andr1an/nic-api/README.md

 api.refresh_token(refresh_token)
 ```

-You can add a callback to cache the token with `token_updater_clb` parameter
+You can add a callback method to save the token somewhere outside of the
-of the class constructor.
+`DnsApi` object.
+Use the `token_updater_clb` parameter for that.

 ### Viewing services and DNS zones